rust-lang/book/src/ch11-01-writing-tests.md

 Requested”][ignoring]<!-- ignore --> section later in this chapter.
 Because we haven’t done that here, the summary shows `0 ignored`.
-We can also pass an argument to the `cargo test` command to run only tests whose name matches a string; this is called _filtering_ and we’ll cover that in the [“Running a Subset of Tests by Name”][subset]<!-- ignore --> section.
+We can also pass an argument to the `cargo test` command to run only tests whose name matches a string; this is called _filtering_ and we’ll cover it in the [“Running a Subset of Tests by Name”][subset]<!-- ignore --> section.
 Here we haven’t filtered the tests being run, so the end of the summary shows `0 filtered out`.